The North Face Summit L5 FuseForm GTX Review

 Mobility and Fit

 Our head tester is 6'0" tall and weighs around 160 lbs.
 He has broader shoulders but is pretty darn skinny in the torso.
 On the recommendation of The North Face's website, we purchased a men's size medium for testing, and it fit quite well.
-It was trim and athletic in the torso, while still leaving enough room for some layers underneath.
 The sleeves were long enough, even when swung overhead when climbing, but felt boxy and not well articulated, like the sleeves found on the Arc'teryx Beta AR.
 The collar was slightly tight against our neck and chin when not wearing the hood, but this complaint was minor.

 When it comes to mobility, we felt that the exceedingly heavy fabric caused us to feel like there was a bit of resistance to our movements.
-It didn't feel at all as free and light as what we experienced climbing in the Outdoor Research Axiom, which features stretch fabric.
 There were no actual constricting points in the shape or design of the jacket, just a feeling of heaviness.
-Considering these things, we gave it 6 out of 10 points.

 Venting and Breathability